MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/rds-onedrive-business-vdi.md

 *Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016*

-For information about using OneDrive for Business in virtualized environments, including Remote Desktop Services, check out the "Windows specific restrictions and limitations" information in [Restrictions and limitations when you sync files and folders](https://support.microsoft.com/help/3125202/restrictions-and-limitations-when-you-sync-files-and-folders).
+For information about using OneDrive in virtualized environments, including Remote Desktop Services, check out the "Windows specific restrictions and limitations" information in [Restrictions and limitations when you sync files and folders](https://support.microsoft.com/help/3125202/restrictions-and-limitations-when-you-sync-files-and-folders).

-The OneDrive for Business sync app isn’t supported for client sessions that are hosted on Windows 2008 Terminal Services or Windows 2012 Remote Desktop Services (RDS).
-This includes both persistent and non-persistent Virtual Desktop Infrastructure (VDI).
+The OneDrive Desktop App isn’t supported for client sessions that are hosted on Windows 2008 Terminal Services or Windows 2012 Remote Desktop Services (RDS) in non-persistent environments.
+Persistent Virtual Desktop Infrastructure (VDI) environments are supported.

-For the OneDrive for Business sync app to work as designed, the following requirements must be met:
+For the OneDrive Desktop App to work as designed, the following requirements must be met:

 - The application must be installed on the local computer.
 - The user must be able to write to the user profile.